 People tend to believe that their possessions are more secure when they are located where they can be seen and safeguarded.
 This is also true for data, and has often been a serious consideration when organizations evaluate the suitability of cloud services: Where exactly is my data?
 How is it protected?
 Do I have any control over its security?

-This belief and the questions it provokes have both shaped the way that organisations approach the cloud.
-But it has also served to develop and refine the technology itself, prompting providers to educate their audience, dispel the myths and most importantly demonstrate their security credentials through the creation of innovative and effective solutions.
+This belief and the questions it provokes have both shaped the way that organizations approach the cloud.
+But it has also served to develop and refine the technology itself, prompting providers to educate their audience, dispel the myths, and most importantly demonstrate their security credentials through the creation of innovative and effective solutions.

 You also may have noticed that it’s recently received a makeover.